reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 set equal to `start.earliest` in the shift.

+#### E1309

+`invalid vehicle reload resource` is returned when:

+- `fleet.resources` has vehicle reloads with the same `id`
+- required vehicle reload is used with resource id, which is not specified in `fleet.resources`

 ### E15xx: Routing profiles

 These errors are related to routing locations and `fleet.profiles` property definitions.